 We refer to Section \ref{sec:preliminaries} for the precise definitions of the involved quantities.
 We then introduce \emph{Lévy-type signature models} under some risk neutral measure $\mathbb{Q}$ via

 for some parameters $ \ell^J_W,\ell^J_\nu\in \Rset$.
 Here $\langle \e_J,\mathbb X_t\rangle$ denotes the component $\mathbb X_t$ corresponding to the $J$-th basis element in $T((\R^d))$.

-As already indicated above, due to the linear characteristics in $\mathbb{X}$, these models can be considered as \emph{universal}, since by our \cadlag versions of the UAT the characteristics of a L\'evy driven SDE can be approximated arbitrarily well, if they are continuous (possibly path-dependent) functions of the augmented L\'evy process $X$ (see Remark~\ref{Levytyperemark} for a more detailed discussion).
+As already indicated above, due to the linear characteristics in $\mathbb{X}$, these models can be considered as \emph{universal}, since by our \cadlag versions of the UAT the characteristics of a L\'evy driven SDE can be approximated arbitrarily well, if they are continuous (with respect to the Skorokhod-$J_1$-topology) path functionals of the (enhanced) L\'evy process $X$.
 This applies in particular to jump-diffusions as considered e.g.~in \cite[Section III.2c]{JS:87}.

-To analyze tractability properties of models of the form \eqref{eq:levymodelintro}, we first show that the truncated signature process of a generic multivariate Lévy process is a polynomial process on the truncated tensor algebra and derive its expected value via the so-called moment formula, thus solving a linear ODE (see \cite{CKT:12, FL:20}).
+To analyze tractability properties of models of the form \eqref{eq:levymodelintro}, we first show that the truncated signature process of a generic multivariate Lévy process is a \emph{polynomial process on the truncated tensor algebra} and derive its expected value via the so-called moment formula, thus solving a linear ODE (see \cite{CKT:12, FL:20}).
 Specifically, we prove that under moment assumptions on the Lévy measure, the expected signature of a Lévy process assumes the Lévy-Kintchine form described in \cite{FS:17}.

-This in turn can be used to get explicit formulas of the expected signature of $S$ in terms of the expected signature of $X$, which makes pricing of so-called sig-payoffs (see \cite{LNP:20}) very efficient.
-A key step to obtain this result is to rewrite $S(\boldsymbol{\ell})_t$ itself as linear functionals of $\mathbb{X}_t$, a reformulation that we shall call \emph{sig-model representation}.
-Not only pricing of sig-payoffs can be traced back to the signature of $X$, but also the quadratic hedging problem can be solved by computing the explicit form of the mean variance hedging strategy in terms of $\mathbb{X}$.
-Finally, we discuss equivalent measure changes that allow to keep the tractable structure of L\'evy-type signature models also under the physical measure $\mathbb{P}$.
+This in turn can be used to get explicit formulas of the expected signature of $S$ in terms of the expected signature of $X$, which makes pricing of so-called sig-payoffs, which are nothing else than linear functionals of the signature of $(t, S_t)_{t \geq 0}$ (see \cite{LNP:20}), very efficient.
+A key step to obtain this result is to rewrite $S(\boldsymbol{\ell})_t$ itself as linear functionals of $\mathbb{X}_t$, a reformulation that we shall call \emph{sig-model representation} see Corollary \ref{cor1}).
+Not only pricing of sig-payoffs (see Section \ref{sec:pricing}) be traced back to the signature of $X$, but also the quadratic hedging problem can be solved by computing the explicit form of the mean variance hedging strategy in terms of $\mathbb{X}$ (see Section \ref{sec:hedging}).